 Enjoyment: The goal in book selection should always be to engender in children a love of reading.
-The temptation to select didactic materials, no matter how worthy the topic, must not override the primary goal of choosing a well-written story that a child will love to hear again and again (Also see Developmental and Cultural Considerations).
+The temptation to select didactic materials, no matter how worthy the topic, must not override the primary goal of choosing a well-written story that a child will love to hear again and again.